Ovensong/space-to-space/README.md

-This is an exe that can only be closed with task manager, download with risk.
+This is an exe that can only be closed by restarting your computer, download with risk.